KaganAliKorkmaz/MOBA-player-analytics/README.md

-<h1>Motivation</h1>

-For my project, I aimed to analyze my interaction with competitive gaming and performance improvement over time.
-Since League of Legends (LoL) is my primary game of focus, I decided to base the analysis on my match and champion data.

-The motivation for this project is to gain deeper insights into my gameplay patterns, including:

-The champions I play most frequently.
-* My match performances.
-* My rank progression across different seasons.
-* By analyzing this data, I aim to identify trends in my gameplay and areas for improvement.

-*You can access my website from : https://KaganAliKorkmaz.github.io/LeagueOfLegendsDataProject/

-*You can access my presentation from : https://github.com/KaganAliKorkmaz/LeagueOfLegendsDataProject/blob/main/slides_mydata.pptx

-<h1>Tools</h1>

-I used the following tools and libraries to collect, process, and analyze my data:

-* Python : The primary programming language for data scraping, cleaning, and analysis.
-* Selenium : For automating data scraping from the web, including match history and champion data.
-* Pandas : For data cleaning, structuring, and transformation.
-* Matplotlib and Seaborn : For data visualization, including bar plots, line graphs, and scatter plots.

-<h1>Data Source</h1>

-The data for this project comes from a single primary source:

-* OP.GG Match and Champion Data : All data was scraped directly from the OP.GG website using Selenium automation scripts.
-This includes:
-* Match Data : Match dates, K/D/A ratios, ranks, and performance metrics like CS (creep score).

-<h1>Data Processing</h1>

-You can access my dataset and code related to it from : https://github.com/KaganKorkmax/LeagueOfLegendsDataProject/tree/main/DATA

-<h2>Match Data</h2>

-* Rank Mapping: Converted ranks such as "Silver 2" or "Gold 4" into numerical values for analysis.
-* Filtering Invalid Matches: Dropped rows with missing or "N/A" values to focus only on valid matches.

-<h2>Champion Data</h2>

-* Champion Aggregation: Combined data from multiple seasons for the same champion to calculate total games played and averaged win rates.
-* Filtering: Dropped champions with zero win rates or games played.

-<h1>Data Visualizations</h1>

-* Seasonal Rank Progression : A bar chart showing the average rank achieved in each season.
-* Total Playtime by Season : A bar chart illustrating the total hours spent playing across seasons, assuming an average game duration of 40 minutes.
-* Champion Analysis : A bar chart of the top 10 most-played champions, showing games played on the x-axis and average KDA on the y-axis.
-A scatter plot comparing win rates against KDA values for all champions played across seasons.
-* Performance Trends Over Time : A line chart showing rank progression across individual matches in chronological order.

-<h1>Data Analysis</h1>

-* Rank Progression : Analyzed the player's rank progression over time and across seasons.
-* Champion Performance : Identified the most effective champions based on win rate and KDA.
-Assessed the consistency of performance across different seasons for the same champions.
-* Playtime Insights : Measured the total time spent playing in each season and identified patterns in activity levels.
-* Statistical Comparisons : Conducted hypothesis tests to check for significant differences in win rates or performance metrics across seasons or champions.

-<h1>Conclusion</h1>

-This project provided valuable insights into my gaming behavior and performance trends.
-By analyzing my match history and champion statistics, I identified patterns such as:

-* My most effective champions.
-* Peak performance periods.
-* Seasonal rank progression.
+# Competitive MOBA Gameplay Analysis

+## Motivation

+This project focuses on analyzing personal gameplay data from a competitive MOBA game to better understand performance trends, playstyle patterns, and long-term improvement.

+By examining match history and character usage data, the goal is to gain actionable insights into how gameplay behavior evolves over time and which factors contribute most to performance improvement.

+The analysis aims to answer questions such as:
+- Which characters are played most frequently?
+- How performance metrics change over time
+- How rank progression evolves across different seasons
+- Which characters yield the most consistent results

+---

+## Tools & Technologies

+The following tools and libraries were used for data collection, processing, and analysis:

+- **Python** – Primary language for data scraping, cleaning, and analysis
+- **Selenium** – Automated data extraction from web-based match history sources
+- **Pandas** – Data cleaning, transformation, and aggregation
+- **Matplotlib & Seaborn** – Data visualization and exploratory analysis

+---

+## Data Source

+All data used in this project was collected from a public match history and statistics platform for competitive MOBA games.

+The dataset includes:
+- Match-level data (dates, performance metrics, rankings)
+- Character-level data (games played, win rates, KDA-style metrics)

+Data was collected using automated web scraping scripts and processed locally.

+---

+## Data Processing

+### Match Data
+- **Rank Normalization**: Text-based ranks (e.g., tier + division) were converted into numerical values for quantitative analysis
+- **Data Cleaning**: Matches with missing or invalid values were removed to ensure consistency

+### Character Data
+- **Aggregation Across Seasons**: Statistics for the same character were combined across multiple seasons
+- **Filtering**: Characters with insufficient data or zero activity were excluded from analysis

+---

+## Data Visualizations

+The following visual analyses were performed:

+- **Seasonal Rank Progression**
+  Bar charts showing average rank achieved per season

+- **Playtime Distribution**
+  Estimated total playtime per season based on average match duration

+- **Character Usage Analysis**
+  - Top most-played characters by total games
+  - Comparison of performance metrics such as KDA-style ratios

+- **Performance Trends Over Time**
+  Line charts showing rank or performance changes across consecutive matches

+---

+## Data Analysis

+Key analytical insights include:

+- **Rank Progression Analysis**
+  Evaluation of long-term improvement and seasonal performance trends

+- **Character Effectiveness**
+  Identification of characters with higher win rates and more stable performance

+- **Consistency Across Seasons**
+  Comparison of performance metrics for the same characters over different time periods

+- **Statistical Comparisons**
+  Basic hypothesis testing to identify significant differences between characters or seasons

+---

+## Conclusion

+This project demonstrates how personal gameplay data from competitive multiplayer games can be transformed into meaningful insights through data analysis.

+Key outcomes include:
+- Identification of the most effective and frequently used characters
+- Clear visualization of performance improvement over time
+- Better understanding of playstyle consistency and variability across seasons

+Overall, the project highlights the value of data-driven self-analysis in competitive gaming environments.